NOAA-EPIC/ufs-app2rtdata-map/README.md

 # What's Included
 Within the download, you will find the following directories and files:

-* UFS App Mapping Tool"
+* UFS App Mapping Tool:
     >
 * List of Dependencies:
     >